 How NCI Programs Are Making a Difference in Childhood Cancer

 - The Pediatric Brain Tumor Consortium (PBTC) is a multidisciplinary cooperative research organization devoted to identifying better treatment strategies for children with primary brain tumors.
-Visit the consortium’s website.

 - The Childhood Cancer Survivor Study (CCSS) is examining the long-term adverse effects of cancer and cancer therapy on approximately 35,000 survivors of childhood cancer who were diagnosed between 1970 and 1999.
-Childhood cancer survivors are at increased risk of developing second cancers and many other long-term health conditions commonly referred to as the “late effects” of cancer treatment.

 - The Hyperactive RAS Specialized Programs of Research Excellence (SPOREs) focus on developing better treatments for neurofibromatosis type 1 and related cancers in children, adolescents, and young adults.

 - The Pediatric Oncology Branch (POB) in NCI’s Center for Cancer Research conducts high-risk, high-impact basic, translational, and clinical research on childhood cancers.